Simple, efficient and elegant dev.

 Templates use various types of variable data to build HTML pages:

-That said, you can embed interactive components in an otherwise static site.
-Eleventy, for example, offers this via its WebC plugin.
+That said, it’s still possible to integrate a few interactive client components into an otherwise static site.
+For example, Eleventy offers this capability through its WebC plugin for components.

 In summary